This is a comparison of the two fastest Electric unicycles ( EUCs ) on the market. The Begode Monster Pro and the Veteran Sherman.

 Other “bells and whistles”

 The Veteran has an integrated metal roll bar similar to a race car to protect the plastic wheel case if the rider should drop the wheel.
-It also has a full function LCD, built into the case, capable of displaying speed, battery voltage, mileage.
-The LCD enables mode switching, calibration, battery status, etc without an app.
+It also has a full-function LCD, built into the case, capable of displaying speed, battery voltage, and mileage.
+The LCD enables mode switching, calibration, battery status, etc. without an app.
 This is good as there is no dedicated app for the Sherman.

 The Begode does have a dedicated app for monitor and control.
 The app allows for control of the tilt angle of the pedals.
 It has an integrated wheel stop function which stops the freespin if the wheel is lifted off the ground.